What is Amazon ACoS?

-How do you Optimise your Keyword CPC?
+How do you Optimize your Keyword CPC?

 For each and every relevant keyword you come up with for each product, the perfect CPC will be different, and have varying CTRs, competition for bids, and conversion rates.
 Therefore, the only method to tracking the perfect CPC is to conduct analysis on each keyword on an individual basis, and in increments.

-To optimise your keyword CPC, take baby steps when it comes to altering your bids, by around 20-30%.
+To optimize your keyword CPC, take baby steps when it comes to altering your bids, by around 20-30%.
 This method ensures not blowing the ad budget clear out of the water, whilst gathering enough data to perform this analysis.

 Give your adjustments to your CPC some time before making bold decisions.
 At a bare minimum, 2 weeks is necessary to see meaningful insights for the alterations you have made.